 - update you with new or changed services

-- secure services on your behalf at your request such as training
+- secure services on your behalf at your request

 - investigate complaints